-One of the most common examples that are used to illustrate chasing "long-tail keywords" is by adding a color to a certain phrase.
+One of the most common examples used to illustrate chasing "long-tail keywords" is by adding a color to a certain phrase.
 For example, if you sell linens, "blankets" is a ridiculously broad term that gets hundreds of thousands, if not millions of searches a day.
 "Baby blankets" is obviously a lot more specific and has considerably more refined search traffic.
 But to "chase the long tail" so to speak, you need to find three or four word keyword phrases (or perhaps longer) that are more specific to what your customers are looking for.

 Now, why would you limit yourself to a specific color in your content?
 Preferably, you would have content around red or green baby blankets, as well.
 The concept of chasing the long-tail is more about zoning in on the types of people that are closer to ready to buying a product.

-However, chasing the long-tail must also consider the variations on a keyword phrase.
+However, chasing the long-tail keywords must also consider the variations on a keyword phrase.
 I have mentioned "red baby blankets" and "green baby blankets" as possible options for content surrounding "baby blanket" searches.
-However, per Google's Keyword Planner, "green baby blankets" get about half of the monthly search volume as "blue baby blankets."
-However, "red baby blankets" on the other hand, gets about 700 monthly searches, which is very close to "blue baby blankets" at about 900.
+However, per Google's Keyword Planner, "green baby blankets" get about only 400 monthly searches, less than half of "blue baby blankets."
+On the other hand, "red baby blankets" , gets about 500 monthly searches, which is very close to "blue baby blankets" at about 900.

-If you were to optimize for simply "baby blankets," which is a term that gets 245,000 monthly searches, you're going to be lost in the noise of all the other companies out there trying to rank on Page One of Google for that product.
+If you were to optimize for simply "baby blankets," which is a term that gets 40,000 monthly searches, you're going to be lost in the noise of all the other companies out there trying to rank on Page One of Google for that product.
 Focus in on the specific products people are looking to purchase, especially in a particular color.
-As the longer keyword phrases never have the same amount of competition, you can rank much more easily for the long-tail phrases.
+As the longer keyword phrases often don't have the same amount of competition, you can rank much more easily for the long-tail phrases.
 Then, you're much more likely to get someone's attention.

-Think of some basic ways you can help focus your content on specific permutations of your product.
-It can be basic as color, size, or model.
-Just make sure that people are searching for that specific thing on a regular basis.
-It can be just a few hundred searches per month, if it's specific enough.
-Even if you don't have a physical product, there are still certain ways that people interested in what you have to offer will search for it.
+No matter what product or service you have to offer, there are still certain ways that people interested in what you have to offer will search for it that you can also rank well for and be found.
 The free Google Adwords Keyword Planner (with sign-up for a free Adwords account) is great for doing this sort of research.
 It can also give you other keyword ideas for content you should be producing surrounding your content.